oceanbolt/oceanbolt-python-sdk/docs/source/getting_started.rst

 Setting the API access token
 ____________________________
-The API token is set when creating a base api client class instance.
+The API key is set when creating a base api client class instance.

 It can be set in two different ways: